dagronf/DSFSparkline/README.md

 ### `2.0.0` Updates for SwiftUI

-* I removed `windowSize` from the core DSFSparklineView. `windowSize` is related to the data, and should never have been part of the UI definition.
-I've provided a replacement purely for `IBDesignable` support -- called `ibWindowSize` which ONLY affects Interface Builder
+* I removed `windowSize` from the core `DSFSparklineView`. `windowSize` is related to data, and should never have been part of the UI definition.
+I've provided a replacement purely for `IBDesignable` support -- called `ibWindowSize` which ONLY affects Interface Builder.
 * For the Bar type, `lineWidth` and `barSpacing` now represent the pixel spacing between bars and the pixel width for the line.

 ## Screenshots